johannschopplich/kirby-vue-lightkit/README.md

 |   # Includes all frontend-related sources
 ├── src/
 |   |
+|   |   # All components will be auto imported on-demand
 |   ├── components/
 |   |
 |   |   # Hooks for common actions